gpaumier/gp2/src/articles/2010-09-29 universal-language-picker.rst

 Language displayed in the user's language
 =========================================

 Another viewpoint is that all languages should be presented in the user's language.
-If we consider the same example (you're English and looking for German), the software should present you with a full list of languages with their English name, and you would be able to select "German".
+If we consider the same example (you're English and looking for German), the software should present you with a full list of languages with their English name, and you would be able to select "German."

 That would basically require us to know the name of all languages in all languages.
 For *n* languages, you would need a total of *n* × *n* translations.
 That's *a lot*.